The Mid Tide Zone

 The sea star is one of the top predators in the ocean - few things prey on sea stars.
 It is the desperate shark and a few sea otters that are the main sea star predators.
 Even then, if the predator just bites off an arm or two, the sea star has amazing regenerative abilities, and can often regrow missing arms.
 They can sometimes even regrow an entirely new animal from just one leg.
 They have sexual reproduction mostly during spring and summer.
 This occurs when the separate-sexed adults release their eggs and sperm from five openings on their top surface.
 Often when one sea star spawns this causes those nearby to also spawn, creating a concentrated mass of eggs and sperm in nearby waters - increasing the chance for fertilization.
 This broadcast spawning is well known by aquariums that quickly remove any spawning sea stars so as not to cloud the water for their visitors.

 Sea star wasting syndrome hit the West Coast of North America in the Fall of 2013.
 It started in Alaska and reached northern Baja California, Mexico by March 2014.
-The sea stars, including many species, decay and die.
-The cause is unknown but suspected to be either bacterial or viral in nature.
+The sea stars, including at least 20 species, decay and die.
 There have been other events on the West Coast associated with El Ninos in the early 1980s and late 1990s but none as widespread or long lasting as the current one.
 During this event there are numerous scientists from Alaska, Canada, three states in the USA (Washington, Oregon, California) and Mexico collaborating as well as citizen scientists being trained to send in data.
 The winter of 2014 an uncommonly large recruitment of juvenile sea stars was commonly seen along the California coast.
 Some marine biologists theorize that this could have resulted from a mass spawning event from dying sea stars.
 The almost complete lack of living sea stars may give scientists a unique opportunity to test the "Keystone Species" theory that the sea stars are the primary reason zones 3 and 4 have the indicator species and diversity commonly.
 It will be interesting to follow this event and photograph the zones shown in this lesson.
 If the "Keystone Species" theory is correct the mussel colonies should begin expanding.
-Stay tuned for updated results.